-- 97. The Governor may make regulations under this Part - (a) speed limits with reference to particular roads and portions of roads; - (b) the prohibition of the use of vehicles in more than one direction on specified roads; - (c) the installation of traffic signals;
+101. The Governor may make regulations prescribing-

-- (d) roads or parts of roads on which vehicles are prohibited from parking, waiting or being driven; - (e) special conditions for the use on the road of emergency vehicles and invalid carriages, including rules for the driving and management of such vehicles; - (f) special conditions for the use on the road of oversize trucks and special vehicles, including restrictions as to the routes and times of use of such vehicles; - (g) the size, colour and type of traffic signs and traffic signals to be used in the Islands, and - (h) any other matters required to be prescribed by this Part.
+- speed limits with reference to particular roads and portions of roads; - the prohibition of the use of vehicles in more than one direction (b) on specified roads; - the installation of traffic signals; - roads or parts of roads on which vehicles are prohibited from parking, waiting or being driven; - (e) special conditions for the use on the road of emergency vehicles and invalid carriages, including rules for their driving and management of such vehicles; - special conditions for the use on the road of oversize trucks and special vehicles, including restrictions as to the routes and times of use of such vehicles; - the size, colour and type of traffic signs and traffic signals to be used in the Islands; and - any other matters required to be prescribed under this Part.

-School crossing patrols.
+School crossing patrols

-98. The Commissioner may, pursuant to a request made by the Chief Education Officer in that behalf, appoint persons over the age of seventeen years when wearing a prescribed uniform to be school crossing patrols empowered by displaying a prescribed sign to require drivers of all vehicles to come to and remain at a halt and so provide a clear path for children crossing or about to cross any road for the purpose of making their way to or from any school.
+102. The Commissioner may, on a request being made by the Chief Education Officer in that behalf, appoint persons over the age of seventeen years when wearing a prescribed uniform to be school crossing patrols empowered, by displaying a prescribed sign, to require drivers of all vehicles to come to and remain at a halt and so provide a clear path for children crossing or about to cross any road for the purpose of making their way to or from any school.

-Vehicle pounds.
+Vehicle pounds

-- 99. (1) Where it appears to a constable that a vehicle has been- - (a) abandoned; - (b) parked in an unlawful or unsafe manner; - (c) left in such a condition as to constitute a danger; or - (d) involved in an accident, the constable may take charge of that vehicle and drive or tow it or cause it to be driven or towed to a place authorized by the Commissioner to be used as a vehicle pound or to any other place considered by the Commissioner to be appropriate.
+- 103. (1) Where it appears to a constable that a vehicle has been- - (a) abandoned; - (b) parked in an unlawful or unsafe manner; - (c) left in such a condition as to constitute a danger; or - (d) involved in an accident, the constable may take charge of that vehicle and drive or tow it off or cause it to be driven or towed to a place authorised by the Commissioner to be used as a vehicle pound or to any other place considered by the Commissioner to be appropriate.